-Application Note 22: For hashing an ephemeral public key for DH (PACE and CA), the hash function SHA-1 will be used ([EACTR], table A.2), but this is not relevant for the TOE.
-The TOE implements hash functions either SHA-1 or SHA-224 or SHA-256 for the Terminal Authentication Protocol (cf. [EACTR], tables A.9 and A.10).
-Within the normative Appendix F of [EACTR, sec.F.2.3.1] 'Key Derivation' states that for deriving 128-bit AES keys the hash function SHA-1, whereas for deriving 192-bit and 256-bit AES keys SHA-256 shall be used.
+202 Application Note 23: For hashing an ephemeral public key for DH (PACE and CA), the hash function SHA-1 will be used ([EACTR,part 3 Table 3]), but this is not relevant for the TOE.
+The TOE implements hash functions either SHA-1; SHA-224; SHA-256, SHA-384 or SHA-512 for the Terminal Authentication Protocol (cf. [EACTR, part 3 Table 14]).
+Within the normative Appendix E of [EACTR, part 3] 'Key Derivation' states that for deriving 128-bit AES keys the hash function SHA-1, whereas for deriving 192-bit and 256-bit AES keys SHA-256 shall be used.

-201 FCS\COP.1/SIG\VER Cryptographic operation - Signature verification
+FCS\COP.1/SIG\VER Cryptographic operation - Signature verification

-Dependencies: [FDP\ITC.1 Import of user data without security attributes, or fied:

-FDP\ITC.2 Import of user data with security attributes, or

-FCS\CKM.1 Cryptographic key generation]: not fulfilled, but justi-
+Dependencies: [FDP\ITC.1 Import of user data without security attributes, or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation]: not fulfilled, but justified:

-The root key PKcvca used for verifying CDV is stored in the TOE during its personalisation (in the card issuing life phase).
-Since importing the respective certificates (CT, CDV) does not require any special security measures except those required by the current SFR (cf. FMT\MTD.3 below), the PP ([IDCARDPP]) does not contain any dedicated requirement like FDP ITC.2 for the import function.
+The root key PKCVCA used for verifying CDV is stored in the TOE during its personalisation (in the card issuing life phase).
+Since importing the respective certificates (CT, CDV) does not require any special security measures except those required by the current SFR (cf. FMT\MTD.3 below), the PP ([IDCARDPP]) does not contain any dedicated requirement like FDP\ITC.2 for the import function.